 In July, a small family box from our local CSA Suzie’s Farm contained:

 There are more great ideas for maintaining balance all summer from the wise ones at Blue Lotus Ayurveda.
 However, if you are feeling severely overheated or depleted, please seek a personal Ayurvedic consultation, or medical advice.
 Over-heating can be serious.

-We wish you a blissful season.
+I wish you a beautiful season.